 With Beijing deciding to impose the National Security Law in Hong Kong, damaging the democratic foundations of the city, many Hongkongers are planning to flee to other nations.
-And to many Hongkongers, Taiwan is a natural destination since it shares a similar culture and values.
-The government of Taiwan recently announced a humanitarian aid plan for fleeing Hongkongers looking to settle in the island nation.
+And to many people desperate to leave Hong Kong, Taiwan is a natural destination since it shares a similar culture and values.
+The government recently announced a humanitarian aid plan for fleeing Hongkongers looking to settle in the island nation.

 Humanitarian aid for fleeing Hongkongers